Elementary English Exam Level A2 CEFR

 What does Elementary test?

 The Anglia Elementary exam is A2 level on the Common European Framework of Reference.
-Over the four skills of reading, writing, listening and speaking (optional), the new items that this level tests are
+Over the four skills of reading comprehension, writing, listening and speaking (optional).
+This is mapped to the A2 level on the CEFR (common European framework) and covers; simple and direct exchange, the ability to understand stentences, and the ability to undersatand and answer frequently asked questions.
+The new items that this level tests are:

 - an increased vocabulary

 - the first conditional

 - question tags